samiux/samiux.github.io/cyberdefender.md

 Virustotal will share all the positive results with all the public secure/encrypted DNSes and anti-virus programs in the market.
 It is recommended to use this site often in order to improve the detection rate of the secure/encrypted DNSes and anti-virus programs.

 Happy surfing!
-Malware fee anywhere!
+Malware free anywhere!

 Samiux
 OSCE  OSCP  OSWP